bhachero/gorgon-eye/README.md

 ---

+## 👥 ¿Estás usando Gorgon Eye? / Are you using Gorgon Eye?

+Me interesa saber en qué proyectos se está usando esta herramienta.
+Si la estás usando, experimentando con ella o te ha resultado útil, escríbeme.

+I'd genuinely like to know what projects this tool is finding its way into.
+If you're using it in your research or practice, drop me a line.

+📧 bhachero@us.es

+---

 ## 🖼️ Results: The Photogrammatic Constellation

 The scripts generate representations that operate at two fundamental scales of visual analysis: chromatic condensation (spectrogram) and gestural unfolding (dynamogram).